rehierl/abstract-properties/02-x-mathematics/04-0-order-theory/1-4-partial-order.md

 An order relation that has no such "flipped" counterpart for any of its edges, is said to be **a-symmetric**.
 Note that loops are not allowed in an a-symmetric order relation.
-That is, an a-symmetric order relation is also irreflexive and can as such be described as "strict".
+That is, an a-symmetric order relation is also irreflexive and can as such still be described as "strict".

 * a-symmetric := if `aRb`, then `!bRa`